hiveot/hub.capnp/pkg/directory/README.md

 ## Status

-This service is functional.
+This service is functional but breaking changes can still be expected.

-c
 ## Summary

 The Directory holds the collection of TD documents that describe available Things.
 The TD documents are defined by the [W3C Web of Things (WoT) working group](https://www.w3.org/TR/wot-thing-description11/).
 TD documents are stored in their JSON format as described in the WoT specification.